 A significant portion of the commercial areas of the City have been designated as "Mixed Use."
-This designation is meant to recognize that the characteristics of these areas are unique and can support a variety of uses, including commercial, residential, and public.
-This designation is intended to provide flexibility so that property owners and developers have options when considering redevelopment in the areas.
+This designation is meant to recognize that the characteristics of these areas are unique and can support a variety of uses, including commercial, public, and residential including townhomes, row houses and existing multifamily apartments.
+This designation is intended to provide flexibility so that property owners and developers have options when considering infill development in the areas.